-Writing procedures to document daily tasks does allow you to train new hires and demonstrates conformance to requirements for ISO 9001, Good Manufacturing Practices (GMP), and Sarbanes Oxley, to name a few, but it is not really documenting a process.
+Writing procedures to document daily tasks does allow you to train new hires and demonstrates conformance to requirements for ISO 9001, Good Manufacturing Practices (GMP), or Sarbanes Oxley, to name a few, but it is not really documenting a process.
 It is producing what we call a “ballistic” implementation of procedures where users blindly follow the check lists as they account for their daily work production.

-Unions have perfected this approach with very clear job descriptions and union work rules that prohibit any activity that is not clearly part of their check list.
-Productivity is not the focus just blind adherence to the tasks that must be accomplished.
+Unions have perfected this approach with very clear job descriptions and union work rules that prohibit any activity that is not clearly part of their checklist.
+Productivity should be the focus, not blind adherence to the tasks that must be accomplished.

 The alternative is to document your process so you can get control over each process, which leads to your ability to improve your process results.
 Process that are chaotic and out of control must be controlled first because, only processes that are in control can be improved.
-Process maps are one tool used to begin your process documentation and get control.
+Feedback is required in order to get control over the process.

 Using a process maps helps you to focus on the process and not just the process steps, which helps you to evolve away from ballistic procedures.
 A well-defined process includes clearly defined Suppliers, Inputs, Process steps, Outputs, and Customers (SIPOC) and SMART objectives that can be charted over time.

 When documenting processes and procedures, don’t think of it as an event.
-Your process and procedures journey may start out with simple ballistic procedures with check lists, but you can improve your procedures using process maps, SMART objectives, and process control.
+Your process and procedures journey may start out with simple ballistic procedures with checklists, but you can improve your procedures using process maps, SMART objectives, and process control.
 Applying these ideas to your ten core business processes will improve your results.

-Download free sample policies and procedures in easy to edit Microsoft Word templates to quickly and easily create your own policy and procedure manual the fastest way possible — using Bizmanualz policy and procedure templates.
+Download free policies and procedures in easy to edit Microsoft Word templates to quickly and easily create your own policy and procedure manual the fastest way possible — using Bizmanualz policy and procedure templates.